 The macula in the central area of the retina begins to deteriorate resulting in blurred vision and blind spots.

 Eyebright (Euphrasia officinalis) is a small plant native to Britain and Europe that has been used since the 17th century.

-It is astringent, anti-inflammatory, antiseptic and anti-catarrhal (which makes it useful for noses as well as eye-health!)
+Which makes it useful for noses as well as eye-health!

 Remember that the tincture should be used internally!